Protected Health Information - An Interview with AHIMA’s Cheryl Martin

 “HIPAA has aged itself out and I think the feds need to realize that.
 The law just doesn’t address all of the places data either moves through or resides,” Martin said.

-The 21st Century Cures Act is not focused on patient privacy, but it does have privacy implications.
+The 21st Century Cures Act, which was signed into law in 2016, is not focused on patient privacy, but it does have privacy implications.
 First and foremost, it’s designed to help accelerate medical product development to bring advancements to patients who need them more quickly.
 It also aims to reduce the risks associated with participation in research-oriented data collection and sharing.
-In addition to the Cures Act, the aforementioned controversial Google deal has prompted senators to introduce new legislation that would stop the sale of health data—the progress of which is yet to be determined.

 Martin’s advice to potential students and those interested in HIM careers?